Asterki/finance-app/README.md

 # Financial App

 Manage your expenses and incomes effortlessly through a web interface.
-The Financial App provides a user-friendly platform to track finances with account management, security features, and access from anywhere.
+The Financial App provides a user-friendly platform to track finances with account management, security features, and access from anywhere, planning to add budgets and automatic transactions in the future.

 ---